How to Process Ingredients for Carp Bait

 Should particles be drained before adding them to boilie mix?

-Usually the moisture state should be controlled carefully.
-Free surface water can change paste behaviour, cooking response, drying time and storage stability.
+Usually, yes, or at least their moisture state should be controlled carefully.
+Free surface water can change paste behavior, cooking response, drying time and storage stability.

 Does soaking remove anti-nutritional factors?

 Not universally.
 The result depends on the ingredient and compound involved.
-Soaking is primarily a hydration process unless a specific chemical or enzymatic effect has been demonstrated.
+Soaking is primarily a hydration process unless a specific chemical, thermal or enzymatic effect has been demonstrated.

 Does cooking make every plant ingredient better?